flisanp/ms1-ceramic-studio/README.md

 # Technologies Used

-##### Languages
-- HTML5
-- CSS3
+- HTML5 and CSS3

-*Github* -

-*Gitpod* -

-*Bootstrap* - The project uses Bootstrap to make the site responsive and to implement features such as the navbar and the buttons.
+- [Bootstrap](https://getbootstrap.com) - The project uses Bootstrap to make the site responsive and to implement features such as the navbar and the buttons.

-*FontAwesome* - The project uses FontAwesome for social media icons.
+- [FontAwesome](https://fontawesome.com) - The project uses FontAwesome for social media icons.

-*Google Fonts* - The project uses Work Sans from Google Fonts.
+- [Google Fonts](https://fonts.google.com) - The project uses Work Sans from Google Fonts.

-*Balsamiq* - Used in the beginning of the project to create wireframes.
+- [Balsamiq](https://balsamiq.com) - Used in the beginning of the project to create wireframes.

+- [DevTools](https://developers.google.com/web/tools/chrome-devtools) - The project has used DevTools to test responsiveness and diagnose problems.
+The tool **Lighthouse** has been used to improve the website's quality.

 # Testing